solarkraft/firefox-sidebery-minimal-style/README.md

 3. Copy the code from SideberyGroupPage.css to Sidebery / Settings / Styles editor / Group page
 4. Enable the option: Sidebery / Settings / Help / Add preface to the browser window's title if sidebery is active

+# Settings css
+ - If you need window control buttons - unlock code `Show window buttons - + x`
+ - If you need an interface in window mode - block the code `Hide interface in window mode`

 # Recommended settings about:config
 - Opening a bookmark in a new tab `browser.tabs.loadBookmarksInTabs` `true`